-What Causes Condensation in Windows
+What Causes Condensation on Windows

 Inside Moisture vs. In Between Panes

-Why Condensation on Windows Can Be Trouble
+Why Condensation on Windows Can Be an Issue

-Although you might consider condensation in your windows is a cosmetic problem, it may also be indicating your home has higher humidity.
-If that’s the case, water may also be condensing on window frames, cold walls or other surfaces.
-Even a slim film of water can encourage wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.
+Even though you might presume condensation on the inside of your windows is a cosmetic issue, it could also be indicating your home has higher humidity.
+If that’s the case, water may also be collecting on window frames, cold walls or other surfaces.
+Even a thin film of water can encourage wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.

-How to Reduce Humidity Inside Your Home
+How to Decrease Humidity Inside Your Home

-Other Ways to Reduce Condensation on Windows
+Other Ways to Decrease Condensation on Windows